 Ingrid has an in depth understanding of the effects of homelessness, social, complex mental health issues and dual diagnosis, with expertise in designing and delivering tailored services for these needs.
 Her achievements include the innovative remodelling of first core and flexi approach to care and support for mental health services in the London Borough of Lewisham.

-Mary-Anne grew up in South East London and her first role in HR was as a trainer for News UK, where she worked for 10 years.
-She moved to Amsterdam in 2004 and worked for Reed Elsevier in the Health Sciences team, before returning to the UK in 2010 where she was initially a freelance trainer, and then a generalist HR Manager for a local telecommunications firm whilst undertaking a diploma in HR Management with the CIPD.
-Mary-Anne has always wanted to work for a charity and was delighted to join QVT as our HR Manager in 2018.
-She brings with her 20 years’ Human Resources and Learning and Development experience.
-She lives in Beckenham with her husband and four young sons.
+Mary-Anne’s first role in HR was as a trainer for News UK, where she worked for 10 years.
+She relocated to Amsterdam for several years where she worked in publishing management for Reed Elsevier in the Health Sciences team.
+Mary-Anne returned to London in 2010 and worked as a freelance trainer, and then a generalist HR Manager for a local telecommunications firm whilst undertaking a diploma in HR Management with the CIPD.
+Mary-Anne has always wanted to work for a charity and was delighted to join QVT in 2018, bringing with her over 20 years’ Human Resources and Learning and Development experience.
+She lives in Beckenham with her husband and four sons.

 Martin Drake – Engagement & Development Manager